krasserm/streamz/README.md

 #### Consuming from an endpoint

-An Akka Stream source that emits messages consumed from a Camel endpoint can be created with `receive`.
+An Akka Stream `Source` that emits messages consumed from a Camel endpoint can be created with `receive`.
 Endpoints are referenced by their [endpoint URI](http://camel.apache.org/uris.html).
 For example,

 ```scala
 import akka.NotUsed